Abortion Law in Australia

 Data Mapping

-There is state level data collection on abortions performed in SA.
+There is state level data collection and publication on abortions performed in SA.

 Tasmania (TAS)